-Responsibilities of The Keys Academy Trust Trustees 3

 WHOLE SCHOOL POLICY (including Early Years Foundation Stage) - 4

 Record of document changes 5

-This is a Trust policy to be implemented by all schools within The Keys Academy Trust to ensure a consiste approach across the Trust
+We are a family of distinctive schools at the heart of the diverse communities we serve.
+In line with our Christian ethos, we aspire to excellent learning and pastoral care for pupils and staff and are committed to being open and welcoming to all.

 1. Aims 6

 2. Legislation and statutory guidance 6

 3. Definitions 7

 4. Equality statement 7

 5. Roles and responsibilities 8

-6. Confidentiality 11
+6. Confidentiality 13

-7. Recognising abuse and taking action .
-12
+7. Recognising abuse and taking action 14

-8. Online safety and the use of mobile technology .
-22
+8. Online safety and the use of mobile technology 26

-9. Notifying parents or carers .
-24
+9. Notifying parents or carers 28

-10. Pupils with special educational needs, disabilities or health issues .
-24
+10. Pupils with special educational needs, disabilities or health issues 29

-11. Pupils with a social worker .
-25
+11. Pupils with a social worker 29

-12. Looked-after and previously looked-after children .
-25
+12. Looked-after and previously looked-after children 29

-13. Complaints and concerns about school safeguarding policies .
-25
+13. Complaints and concerns about school safeguarding policies 30

-14. Record-keeping .
-26
+14. Record-keeping 30

-15. Training .
-27
+15. Training 31

-16. Monitoring arrangements .
-28
+16. Monitoring arrangements 32

-17. Links with other policies .
-28
+17. Links with other policies 32

-Appendix 1: types of abuse .
-29
+Appendix 1: types of abuse 33

-Appendix 2: safer recruitment and DBS checks - policy and procedures .
-30
+Appendix 2: safer recruitment and DBS checks - policy and procedures 34

-Appendix 3: allegations of abuse made against staff .
-35
+Appendix 3: allegations of abuse made against staff 39

-Appendix 4: specific safeguarding issues .
-42
+Appendix 4: specific safeguarding issues 46